-Chief Justice John Roberts slams Trump’s call to impeach a federal judge
+US Chief Justice John Roberts slams Trump’s call to impeach a federal judge

 “For more than two centuries, it has been established that impeachment is not an appropriate response to disagreement concerning a judicial decision.
 The normal appellate review process exists for that purpose,” the statement read.

-Roberts’s remarks arrive within hours of Trump’s own social media missive, wherein he blasted Judge James E Boasberg, who serves in the federal district court in Washington, DC.
+Roberts’s remarks arrived within hours of Trump’s own social media missive, wherein he blasted Judge James E Boasberg, who serves in the federal district court in Washington, DC.

 “This Radical Left Lunatic of a Judge, a troublemaker and agitator who was sadly appointed by Barack Hussein Obama, was not elected President,” Trump wrote in a lengthy post that seemed to argue that presidential authority superseded judicial power.
 “He didn’t WIN the popular VOTE.”